freemindlabsinc/IntelliBlog/README.md

 The IntelliBlog project is a playground for a number of architectural patterns and concepts.

-The architecture we adopted is heavily inspired by the CA and DDD examples written by [Jason Taylor](https://github.com/jasontaylordev/CleanArchitecture), [Steve "Ardalis" Smith"](https://github.com/ardalis/CleanArchitecture) and [Vaughn Vernon](https://github.com/VaughnVernon/IDDD_Samples_NET), but it replaces REST with GraphQL thus giving us a chance to provide an extremely flexible and performant API to the developers of our front-end, and to the third parties who want to integrate with our blogging system.
+The architecture we adopted is heavily inspired by the Clean Architecture (CA) and Domain Driver Design (DDD) examples written by [Jason Taylor](https://github.com/jasontaylordev/CleanArchitecture), [Steve "Ardalis" Smith"](https://github.com/ardalis/CleanArchitecture) and [Vaughn Vernon](https://github.com/VaughnVernon/IDDD_Samples_NET), but it adds a few twists of its own, such as:

-> One of the fundamental problems we were trying to resolve is how can we provide a flexible query API that prevents frontend developers from requiering a new endpoint every time they need a new piece of data. **GraphQL and the Relay patterns seem to provide the best answer to that question**.
+1) A more straighforward way to deal with the query side of CQRS:
+    - Frontend developers are often required to ask for new endpoints every time they need a new piece of data.
+These endpoints often end up over-fetching or under-fetching data, and the backend developers are often asked to create new endpoints to satisfy the frontend developers' needs. **This is cumbersome and inefficient.
+We believe that GraphQL and Relay patterns provide a better way to deal with this problem.**
+    - [ :warning: Complete]

+2) A simpler way to think of Domain and Application layers:
+      - Do we really need 2 projects for the Domain and Application layers?
+We think not.
+We believe that the Domain and Application layers can be combined into a single project, and that this makes it easier to navigate the solution and to understand the relationships between the different parts of the system.
+        [ :warning: Rework or expand]

+3) Pipelines:
+    - In the Blogging project we use MediatR pipelines to handle cross-cutting concerns such as validation, and transaction management (Unit of Work pattern).
+    - In the Infrastructure project we use Entity Framework Interceptors to dispatch domain events, create CRUD events and handle other cross-cutting concerns such as setting properties like CreatedBy, LastModifiedOn, etc.
+    - Pipelines are a powerful way to keep the code clean and to separate concerns.

+4) :warning: More

-The following list gives an idea of what you can find in the IntelliBlog source code:
+The following list gives an idea of what else you can find in the IntelliBlog source code:

 - Architecture
     - [x] Clean Architecture